iamsammak/pininspiration/README.md

 ## Minimum Viable Product

 PinterestClone is a web application inspired by Pinterest built using Ruby on Rails and React/Redux.
-The name will change during the course of app development.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling: